 The maximum point score a student can achieve is 45 points.
-Students can gain up to 42 points in their six subjects at a maximum of Level 7 per subject.
-In addition, 3 bonus points are on offer through the combination of their final grading for the Theory of Knowledge (TOK) and Extended Essay (EE) components.
+Students can earn up to 42 points across their six subjects, with a maximum of Level 7 per subject.
+An additional 3 bonus points are available through the combination of final grades in the Theory of Knowledge (TOK) and Extended Essay (EE) components.